-Vikings also play a huge cultural part of Icelandic history and current identity.
-The Norsemen who came to Iceland originally, founded Althing which is the world’s first parliament.
-Leif Eiríksson is the most famous Icelandic Viking who was the first European to reach Vinland, or North America, after he set sail further west in the year 1000.
+Vikings also play a huge cultural part in Icelandic history and current identity.
+The Norsemen who came to Iceland originally founded Althing, which is the world’s first parliament.
+Leif Eiríksson is the most famous Icelandic Viking who was the first European to reach Vinland, or North America after he set sail further west in the year 1000.

-Icelandic is the country’s official language and often said to be one of the hardest to learn in the world.
-The language is similar to Old Norse and it has had little outside influence.
-Icelandic is extremely common throughout the country and you will find businesses, news, and the government speak in the language.
+Icelandic is the country’s official language and is often said to be one of the hardest to learn in the world.
+The language is similar to Old Norse, and it has had little outside influence.
+Icelandic is extremely common throughout the country, and you will find businesses, news, and the government speaks in the language.

-Iceland is not a very diverse country and 93% of its population are Icelanders.
-But the largest immigrant group is from Poland holding about 3% of the population, so you might hear Polish spoken too.
+Iceland is not a very diverse country, and 93% of its population are Icelanders.
+The largest immigrant group is from Poland, holding about 3% of the population, so you might hear Polish spoken too.

 Countries that are part of the Schengen Area require that you get pre-authorization to travel to the country, which can be applied for online.
 The application is quick, easy, and costs 7 Euros or about $8 US dollars.
 The EITA is valid for 3 years, so if you have previously visited another Schengen Area country in that timeframe, you do not need to re-apply for the EITA.

-Some hotels do offer family rooms, but they usually start at a base price of $750 US dollars, which is even more expensive than the cost of two separate rooms.
+Some hotels do offer family rooms; however, they usually start at a base price of $750 US dollars, which is even more expensive than the cost of two separate rooms.
 However, one great way to lower your budget is to stay in an Airbnb.
-There are many Airbnbs located just outside of the city which cost about $250 US dollars per night and will sleep a family of four.
+There are many Airbnbs located just outside of the city, which cost about $250 US dollars per night and will sleep a family of four.

 While accommodation is pricey, don’t expect a break in your budget with food, drink, and entertainment costs.
 Icelandic cuisine has a long history and is deeply tied to the surrounding ocean.
 Fish, lamb, and dairy are part of the dishes which are made into popular dishes like kjötsupa (lamb meat soup), svid (sheep’s head), hákarl (fermented shark), and pylsur (hot dog).

-Overall, you should expect to spend about $60 US dollars per day for the duration of your trip in Iceland, if you are on a tight budget.
+Overall, you should expect to spend about $60 US dollars per day for the duration of your trip to Iceland if you are on a tight budget.
 A more moderate daily budget would be $95 US dollars per day and per person.
 However, budgets can always go higher, and some people spend closer to $250 US dollars per day of their trip.

 It is also important to remember that the cost of activities can drastically increase your budgets.
-Tours can expensive, but a great way to explore the country.
-Most tours are relatively affordable but can cost anywhere from $70-$300 US dollars.
+Tours can expensive and a great way to explore the country.
+Most tours are relatively affordable and can cost anywhere from $70-$300 US dollars.
 If you are looking for flight tours, expect to pay hundreds of dollars per person.